-CDVSA grantees receiving federal and/or state funding are required to utilize volunteers in some aspect of their organization.
-Therefore, CDVSA staff will request information about volunteer involvement and any policies or procedures related to volunteer recruiting, training, supervision, and/or performance evaluation during a programmatic review.
+CDVSA grantees receiving federal and/or state funding may be required to utilize volunteers in some aspect of their organization.
+If that is the case, CDVSA staff will request information about volunteer involvement and any policies or procedures related to volunteer recruiting, training, supervision, and/or performance evaluation during a programmatic review.